Vassilios Papadopoulos

 Interim Dean, USC Suzanne Dworak-Peck School of Social Work

 Vassilios Papadopoulos is the dean of the USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences, a position he has held since 2016.
-He holds the John Stauffer Dean’s Chair in Pharmaceutical Sciences and is a professor of pharmacology and pharmaceutical sciences at the University of Southern California.
+He holds the John Stauffer Decanal Chair in Pharmaceutical Sciences and is a professor of pharmacology and pharmaceutical sciences and medicine at the University of Southern California.
 He currently serves as the interim dean of the USC Suzanne Dworak-Peck School of Social Work.

 Since coming to USC, Papadopoulos has been a prominent national voice on the topic of re-envisioning the future of pharmacy education for the 21st century and expanding the role of the pharmacist on the health care team.
-Under his leadership, the School launched two new degree programs, recruited outstanding new faculty, expanded the School’s state-of-the-art research and educational facilities, and launched diversity, equity and inclusion and wellness initiatives.
-Further, the School’s students, staff, faculty and alumni played a key role in the COVID-19 mass vaccination efforts in the city of Los Angeles.
+Under his leadership, the School launched numerous new degree programs, recruited outstanding new faculty, and expanded the School’s state-of-the-art research and educational facilities.
+The School’s students, staff, faculty and alumni played a key role in the COVID-19 mass vaccination efforts in the city of Los Angeles.
+In 2022, the School received a $50 million endowment—the largest naming donation for a school of pharmacy in California—and was renamed in honor of the inventor and physicist Alfred E. Mann.

-A noted scientist and innovative leader, Papadopoulos has published over 300 papers, holds numerous patents and serves on many national and international advisory committees.
-He is an elected foreign member of the National Academies of Medicine and Pharmacy in France, fellow of the American Association for the Advancement of Science, fellow of the American Association of Pharmaceutical Scientists, and fellow of the Canadian Academy of Health Sciences.
+A noted scientist and innovative leader, Papadopoulos has published over 400 papers, holds numerous patents and serves on many national and international advisory committees.
+He is an elected foreign member of the National Academies of Medicine and Pharmacy in France and fellow of the American Association for the Advancement of Science, the Royal Society of Canada and the Canadian Academy of Health Sciences.
+In 2025, he received the American Pharmacists Association Outstanding Dean Award.

-In 1988, he joined the faculty of Georgetown University School of Medicine, rising to become professor and chair of the Department of Biochemistry and Molecular Biology.
-In 2004, Papadopoulos was appointed associate vice president for research and then director of the Biomedical Graduate Research Organization at Georgetown University Medical Center.
+Earlier in his career, he served on the faculty of Georgetown University School of Medicine, rising to become professor and chair of the Department of Biochemistry and Molecular Biology.
+In 2004, Papadopoulos was appointed associate vice president for research and then director of the Biomedical Graduate Research Organization (Dean of Research) at Georgetown University Medical Center.

-A School of Pharmacy graduate of the University of Athens in Greece, Papadopoulos holds a Ph.D. in health and life science from the Université Pierre et Marie Curie in Paris, France.
+A School of Pharmacy graduate of the University of Athens in Greece, Papadopoulos holds a Ph.D. in health and life sciences from the Université Pierre et Marie Curie in Paris, France.